 Our law practice is modern, mobile, and flexible, enabling us to take on immigration cases throughout the US and the world.
-We can work together in whatever way is most convenient for you–over the phone or skype, in person at my Manhattan office.
+We can work together in whatever way is most convenient for you–over the phone or video chat, in person at our Manhattan, San Francisco, or Cleveland offices.

 About Sarah Corstange, Founding Attorney

 I love working with startups and small businesses in part because I grew up in an entrepreneurial family, working during the early years of e-commerce in my dad’s mail order business from the time it started on our dining room table as it evolved into a thriving company supporting dozens of employees.
 My interest in international law was sparked later, between college (Williams College) and law school (University of Maryland), when I lived, worked, and traveled in the Middle East for a number of years.
 In my current practice, I blend my entrepreneurial roots with the love I developed while traveling of connecting with people from different cultures.

 I like the challenge of taking on the giant US immigration machine with my clients, and see one of the most important aspects of my job as grabbing the attention of the people behind the machine to communicate my clients’ stories in a way that turns them from a series of facts on a black and white form into living human beings.